 Born in 1991 in Damascus, Juhayda completed her BA in Fine Arts in 2013, and a Master’s degree in "Byzantine painting's impact on contemporary Syrian painting" from Damascus University.
 She had her first Solo Exhibition at Art House in Damascus Syria in 2015, and has participated in many group exhibitions in other countries including Lebanon, Albania, Italy and Canada.
 A deeper analysis of the figures in her paintings show that they represent masked creatures and false identities created by those figures who delude each other but when left alone their masks fade away showing the truth underneath; some are desperate and void from the inside while others create their own worlds where elements' roles are set by them, but some disappear in the mask and become clowns in the parade of their lives.
 Symbols sometimes appear in Juhayda's work and there is an obvious tendency towards expressionism especially when she addresses the evil within the portrayed characters in her art.

 Born in Syria in 1991, Anas Albraehe is a multidisciplinary artist with a focus on painting and theatre performance.
-He studied painting and photography at the Fine Arts University of Damascus, Syria.
+He studied painting and drawing at the Fine Arts University of Damascus, Syria.
 After the onset of war in Syria, he relocated to Lebanon where he completed his MA in Psychology and Art Therapy at the Lebanese University.
 His recent work combines his expertise in the fields of art and psychology, to create a contemporary portraiture that explores the psychology of color and the glance of the other.
-His first solo exhibition, ‘Manal’, was held at Artspace Hamra in January of 2016.
+He has participated in collective exhibitions in Bahrain and Lebanon, and recently held two solo exhibitions in 2017 ‘Manal’ in Beirut and Jordan.